 The lender is responsible for

-ensuring that the appraiser has been provided with a copy of the energy report,
+ensuring that the appraiser has been provided with a copy of the energy report, if one was required, and other required documentation described in this topic,

 The table below provides references to the Announcements that have been issued that are related to this topic.